 - Your website is added to the WAF console.
 For more information, see Add domain names.

-Rules described in this topic allow requests from specific crawlers to the target domain based on the Alibaba Cloud crawler library.
+Rules defined in the function allow requests from specific crawlers to the target domain name based on the Alibaba Cloud crawler library.
 The Alibaba Cloud crawler library is updated in real time based on the analysis of network traffic that flows through Alibaba Cloud, and captures the characteristics of requests that are initiated from crawlers.
 The crawler library is updated dynamically and contains crawler IP addresses of mainstream search engines, including Google, Baidu, Sogou, 360, Bing, and Yandex.

 - Log on to the Web Application Firewall console.